Lucas-vdr-Horst/VIS-group-C/README.md

 ## Setup

 ### Dataset
-Create in `dataset/` a foler for each intersection with the name of the intersection,
+Create in `intersections/` a foler for each intersection with the name of the intersection,
 All files relevant of the intersection should be in that folder.
 For example:
 ```
-dataset
+intersections
 ├── Original
 │   ├── BOS211.csv
 │   └── BOS210.csv